ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 ### Syllabus Revision

-The faculty of the Department of Computer Science reserve the right to make changes to this syllabus document.
+The faculty of the Department of Computer and Information Science reserve the right to make changes to this syllabus document.
 Should a change occur, they may be discussed with the members of the course community.